brianegan/monocle/MIT-LICENSE.md

-Copyright (c) 2010 Paul Bakaus, http://jqueryui.com/
+Copyright (c) 2010 Nevada System of Higher Education on behalf of the University of Nevada, Las Vegas Libraries http://library.unlv.edu/

 This software consists of voluntary contributions made by many individuals (AUTHORS.txt, http://jqueryui.com/about) For exact